-Senior "AAA" Note: All ages and Open Age Highest category Senior "AA" Open Age Lower category than "AAA" Senior "A" Open Age Lower category than "AA" Senior "BB" Open Age Lower category than "A" Senior "B" Open Age Lower category than "BB" Senior "C" Open Age Lower category than "B" Intermediate "AA" 21 & under Highest category Intermediate "A" 21 & under Lower category than "AA" Intermediate "BB" 21 & under Lower category than "A" Intermediate "B" 21 & under Lower category than "BB" Intermediate "C" 21 & under Lower category than "B" Midget "AA" 17 & under Highest category Midget "A" 17 & under Lower category than "AA" Midget "BB" 17 & under Lower category than "A" Midget "B" 17& under Lower category than "BB" Midget "C" 17& under Lower category than "B" Bantam "AA" 14 & under Highest category Bantam "A" 14 & under Lower category than "AA" Bantam "BB" 14 & under Lower category than "A" Bantam "B" 14 & under Lower category than "BB" Bantam "C" 14 & under Lower category than "B" Pee Wee "AA" 12 & under Highest category Pee Wee "A" 12 & under Lower category than "AA" Pee Wee "BB" 12 & under Lower category than "A" Pee Wee "B" 12 & under Lower category than "BB" Pee Wee "C" 12 & under Lower category than "B" Atom "AA" 10 & under Highest category Atom "A" 10 & under Lower category than "AA" Atom "BB" 10 & under Lower category than "A" Atom "B" 10 & under Lower category than "BB" Atom "C" 10 & under Lower category than "B" Novice "A" 8 & under Lower category than "AA" Novice "BB" 8 & under Lower category than "A" Novice "B" 8 & under Lower category than "BB" Novice "C" 8 & under Lower category than "B" Masters 35 years+ = •
+Note: All ages a re as of December 31 st .

+Open Age Highest category

+Open Age Lower category than "AAA"

+Open Age Lower category than "AA"

+Open Age Lower category than "A"

+Open Age Lower category than "BB"

+Open Age Lower category than "B"

+21 & under Highest category

+21 & under Lower category than "AA"

+21 & under Lower category than "A"

+21 & under Lower category than "BB"

+21 & under Lower category than "B"

+17 & under Highest category

+17 & under Lower category than "AA"

+17 & under Lower category than "A"

+17& under Lower category than "BB"

+17& under Lower category than "B"

+14 & under Highest category

+14 & under Lower category than "AA"

+14 & under Lower category than "A"

+14 & under Lower category than "BB"

+14 & under Lower category than "B"

+12 & under Highest category

+12 & under Lower category than "AA"

+12 & under Lower category than "A"

+12 & under Lower category than "BB"

+Lower category than "B"

+Highest category

+Lower category than "AA"

+10 & under Lower category than "A"

+10 & under Lower category than "BB"

+Lower category than "B"

+8 & under Lower category than "AA"

+8 & under Lower category than "A"

+8 & under Lower category than "BB"

+8 & under Lower category than "B"

+35 years+

-HOUSE LEAGUE Note: All ages are as of December 31st Senior Open Age 35 years+ Masters Senior Recreational 20 years+ Senior Recreational Competitive 20 years+ 21 & under Intermediate Midget 17 & under Bantam 14 & under 12 & under Peewee 10 & under Atom Novice 8 & under
+Open Age Open Age Open Age Open Age Open Age 21 & under 21 & under 21 & under 21 & under 21 & under 21 & under 17 & under 17 & under 17 & under 17 & under 17 & under 14 & under 14 & under 14 & under 14 & under 12 & under 10 & under

+HOUSE LEAGUE Note: All ages are as of Dec cember 31 st

+Senior Open Age

+Masters 35 years+

+Senior Recreational 20 years+

+Senior Recreational Competitive 20 years+

+Intermediate 21 & under

+Midget 17 & under

+Bantam 14 & under

+Peewee 12 & under

+Atom 10 & under

+Novice 8 & under

-Hockey FUNdamentals Programme (HCIP)
+Hockey FUNdamentals Programme (HCIP) Open Age

-(S) A House League is one in which the eligibility of players to participate is not restricted by skill level.
+- (S) A House League is one in which the eligibility of players to participate is not restricted by skill level.
 Typically, a House League organization accepts all individual registrations and divides the players into equal teams based on age and ability.
 These teams then compete against each other.
-Placement of players on teams and teams in league groupings is entirely at the discretion of leagues and local associations, considering local conditions, fairness, and appropriate risk management.
-All players must register with the OWHA according to OWHA requirements.
+Placement of players on teams and teams in league groupings is entirely at the leagues associations, discretion of and local considering local conditions, fairness, and appropriate risk management.
+All players must register with the OWHA according to OWHA requirements. - (T) Senior Recreational and Senior Recreational Competitive are House League divisions in which all players are age 20 or older. - (U) Masters is a division in which all players are age 35 or over. - (V) The OWHA adopts the Hockey FUNdamentals Programme (Hockey Canada Initiation Program - HCIP), which stresses fun and basic technical skill development for all ages and levels, for use in its hockey programme.